STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 .. note::

-   It is simpler in some situations to to schedule important tasks with high priority instead of using a separate thread pool.
+   It is simpler in some situations to schedule important tasks with high priority instead of using a separate thread pool.

 Using the resource partitioner